Red Sox vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 6-2.
+- In eight games as the underdog over the last 10 matchups, the Red Sox have a record of 6-2.

 Red Sox Betting Records & Stats

-- Boston is 7-3 this season when entering a game as the underdog by +120 or more on the moneyline.
+- Boston has entered 16 games this season as the underdog by +105 or more and is 9-7 in those contests.

-- Sportsbooks have implied with the moneyline set for this matchup that the Red Sox have a 45.5% chance of pulling out a win.
+- The moneyline set for this matchup implies the Red Sox have a 48.8% chance of coming away with a victory in the contest.

-- Boston and its opponents have gone over the total this season in 23 of its 34 opportunities.
+- So far this season, Boston and its opponents have hit the over in 24 of its 35 games with a total.

 - The Red Sox have yet play a game with a spread this season.